 This Chuppah story is about a hopeful bride belonging to a reform temple and that someday her wedding ceremony would be in that temple’s sanctuary.
 That day arrived, it was all she thought it would be, but before that memorable day, the wedding planning hit a few bumps in the road.
-This one bump is now a treasured story and this bride allowed it to be shared, here, for all future brides.
+This one bump in the road is now a treasured story.
+The bride allowed it to be shared for all the future brides to be inspired.

 The first stop she went to were the ladies in the office who know all there is to know in the temple.
 She was quite astounded that they did not seem to know just where the traditional temple Chuppah was.
 There had been some major construction on the main building and things had been moved around.